2007: Exploring the Inner Space of the Celebes Sea Explorers

 Scripps Institution of Oceanography

-Talina Konotchick received her B.S. in Marine Biology from the University of California, Los Angeles in 2004.
-Talina is interested in the biogeography of marine invertebrates and how historical and ecological processes have shaped those distributions, with a particular emphasis on physical oceanography.
-In her spare time, she enjoys surfing with friends.
+Talina Konotchick received her BS in marine biology from the University of California, Los Angeles, in 2004.
+She is interested in the biogeography of marine invertebrates and how historical and ecological processes have shaped those distributions, with a particular emphasis on physical oceanography.

 Emory KristofEmory Kristof